 The Indus Dictionary Project

 This is a pictograph of a crucible.
-In the base of the vessel is the ideograph for copper, which has been placed inside a mountain shape.
-Hence, it is a heap of copper ingots.
+In the base of the vessel is the ideograph for copper, which has been placed within a mountain shape.
+Hence, it represents a heap of copper ingots.
 The two vertical lines portray the air inlet from a bellows.

 Harappa: Copper axe: H-1518 A: Asko Parpola, B. M. Pande, and Petteri Koskikallio, 2010: Corpus of Indus Seals and Inscriptions: Volume 3,1: Page 205: New material, untraced objects, and collections outside India and Pakistan: Suomalainen Tiedeakatemia.